 When leasing equipment is returned off lease, the Company makes a determination of whether to repair and re-lease the equipment or sell the equipment.
 At the time the Company determines that equipment will be sold, it reclassifies the carrying value of leasing equipment to equipment held for sale.
 Equipment held for sale is recorded at the lower of its estimated fair value less costs to sell, or carrying value at the time identified for sale.
 Depreciation expense on equipment held for sale is halted and disposals generally occur within 90 days.
 Initial write downs of equipment held for sale to fair value are recorded as an impairment charge and are included in Net gain (loss) on sale of leasing equipment.
-Subsequent increases or decreases to the fair value of those assets are recorded as adjustments to the carrying value at the time it was initially classified as held for sale.
-Realized gains and losses resulting from the sale of equipment held for sale are recorded in Net gain (loss) on sale of leasing equipment, and cash flows associated with the sale of equipment held for sale are recorded in Net gain (loss) on sale of leasing equipment, and cash flows associated with the sale of equipment held for sale are classified as cash flows from investing activities.
+Subsequent increases or decreases to the fair value of those assets are recorded as adjustments to the carrying value of the equipment held for sale, however, any such adjustments may not exceed the respective equipment's carrying value at the time it was initially classified as held for sale.
+Realized gains and losses resulting from the sale of equipment held for sale are classified as cash flows associated with the sale of equipment held for sale are classified as cash flows from investing activities.